Falling Leaves

 The days of autumn

-paint leafy boughs of green,
+paint the boughs of green,

-In other
+In other palette colors,

-like the fruit of a tree is seen...
+like the fruit of tree is seen...

-We see the foliage turn,
+We see the leaves now turn,

-at this time, the fall of the year,
+at this time, the fall of year,

-When varied artist hues,
+When other artist hues,

-like reds and yellows appear...
+reds and yellows appear...

 Into this colored scene,